conda/conda/docs/source/spec.rst

    /Users/username/anaconda/envs/_build binary bin/binary
    /Users/username/anaconda/envs/_build text share/text

+Note that due to the way the binary replacement works, the placeholder prefix must be longer than the install prefix.

 ``info/no_softlink``: This optional file lists all files which cannot be soft-linked into environments (and are copied instead).